apohl79/audiogridder/README.md

 # AudioGridder

-AudioGridder is a plugin host, that allows you to offload DSP processing to remote computers running OS X or Windows.
-This can come in handy when mixing complex projects for instance.
-AudioGridder comes with a plugin and a server and supports VST2, VST3 and AudioUnit formats.
-Plugins can be hosted across the network.
-Simply run the server component on a remote machine and connect your DAW using the AudioGridder plugin.
+AudioGridder is a plugin host, that allows you to offload the DSP processing of audio plugins to remote computers running OSX or Windows.
+This can come in handy when mixing complex projects or running CPU intensive instruments for instance.
+AudioGridder comes with a plugin and a server and supports VST2, VST3 and AudioUnit plugin Formats.
+Plugins can be hosted and accessed across the network
+- simply run the AudioGridder server on a remote machine and connect your DAW using the AudioGridder plugin.
 This allows you to add remote insert chains or instruments into your DAW's signal paths.
 The DSP code of the loaded remote plugins will be executed on the remote machine and the remote plugin UI's will be streamed over the wire.
 With AudioGridder you get an experience very close to hosting the plugins directly in your DAW but not using your local CPU.

 <p align="center">
 <img src="https://raw.githubusercontent.com/apohl79/audiogridder/master/images/overview.jpg" width="600" />
 </p>

-This setup proves to be working very well on wired networks.
-Wireless networks work as well given you have a proper connection that provides low latency and enough bandwidth.
-There is basically no limitation on the network side, but your DAW has some latency needs.
-So a common DSL connection through a VPN might be problematic but not impossible.
+Wired networks prove to be working very well.
+Wireless networks work as well given you have a proper connection that provides low enough latency and enough bandwidth.
+AudioGridder has no limitation on the network side, but your DAW has some latency needs.
+Thus a common DSL connection through a VPN tunnel might be problematic but not impossible.

 # Table of Contents